-Zelenskyy says siege of Mariupol involved war crimes
+School bombed in Ukraine city; Zelenskyy cites war crimes

 Around Ukraine, hospitals, schools and buildings where people sought safety have been attacked.

-At least 130 people survived the Wednesday bombing of a Mariupol theater that was being used a shelter, but another 1,300 were believed to be still inside, Ludmyla Denisova, the Ukrainian Parliament’s human rights commissioner, said Friday.

-“We pray that they will all be alive, but so far there is no information about them,” Denisova told Ukrainian television.

-A satellite image from Maxar Technologies released Saturday confirmed earlier reports that much of the theater was destroyed.
+A satellite image from Maxar Technologies released Saturday confirmed earlier reports that much of the theater in Mariupol was destroyed.
 It also showed the word “CHILDREN” written in Russian in large white letters outside the building.

-Russian forces have fired on eight cities and villages in the eastern Donetsk region in the past 24 hours, including Mariupol, Ukraine’s national police said Saturday.
+Russian forces fired on eight cities and villages in the eastern Donetsk region between Friday and Saturday, Ukraine’s national police said.
 Dozens of civilians were killed or wounded, and at least 37 residential buildings and facilities were damaged including a school, a museum and a shopping center.

 In the western city of Lviv, Ukraine’s cultural capital, which was hit by Russian missiles on Friday, military veterans were training dozens of civilians on how to handle firearms and grenades.